Estimation and exclusion restrictions in clustered linear models: Exclusion restrictions with clustered data

-\begin{example}[Spatial data] Suppose we estimate the causal effect of a policy \(x_\ell\), implemented in municipality \(\ell\), on outcome \(y_\ell\).
-Assume that municipalities are nested within metropolitan areas \(i\), which define the clusters.
-A rich set of controls is included---such as cluster fixed effects and federally influenced covariates---so that \((x_\ell, e_\ell)\) are assumed independent across clusters, but may be arbitrarily dependent within clusters. $\Box$ \end{example}
+\begin{example}[Spatial data] Suppose we study the causal effect of a municipality-level policy \(x_\ell\) on outcome \(y_\ell\).
+Assume that municipalities are nested within metropolitan areas indexed by \(i\), which serve as the clusters.
+A rich set of controls is included---such as cluster fixed effects and federally influenced covariates---so that \( \{ (x_\ell, e_\ell) : \ell \in S_i \}\) is independent across clusters, but arbitrary dependence is allowed within clusters. \end{example}

 \begin{example}[Network data] Consider treatment and outcome data for individuals connected via a social or informational network.
 The data may be drawn either from distinct clusters within a large network or from multiple independent networks.
-Conditional on a comprehensive set of controls, we assume independence across clusters, while allowing for complex, unrestricted dependence within each cluster. $\Box$ \end{example}
+Conditional on a comprehensive set of controls, we assume independence across clusters, while allowing for complex, unrestricted dependence within each cluster. \end{example}